oconnor663/jacko.io/posts/async_io.md

 }
 ```

 It works!
+Its busy looping and burning 100% CPU, but it really does work!
+That's a lot of groundwork laid.

 ## Poll

-The second thing we need is a way for our main loop to sleep until input
+The last problem we need to solve is making our main loop to sleep until input
 arrives.
 We're going to use the [`poll`] "system call" for this, which is
 available on all Unix-like OSs, including Linux and macOS.[^syscall] We'll call
 it using the C standard library function [`libc::poll`].[^name] This function